 - Heart Failure and Psychological Status: Medicare compensates for both these ailments.
 These also lead to an increase in patient visits thereby higher revenues.

-- EHR: Electronic Health Records must be used for customizable flow sheets, smart charting and connections to other labs.
-EHRs also help in tracking patient data and assists in accurate documentation.
+- EHR: Electronic Health Records must be used for customizable flow sheets, smart charting, and connections to other labs.
+EHRs also help in tracking patient data and assists in inaccurate documentation.

 Following compliances also give faster returns in the revenue cycle and assist in growing the cardiology practice.
 When an increase in revenues is evident, it is an indication that the billing procedures are being managed well.